sandstorm/UserManagement/README.md

 ### Via custom RedirectTargetService
 If redirecting to a specific controller method is still not enough for you, you can simply roll your own implementation of the
 `RedirectTargetServiceInterface`.
-Just add the implementation within your own package and add the following lines to your `Objects.yaml`:
+Just add the implementation within your own package and add the following lines to your `Objects.yaml`.
+Mind the package loading order, you package should require sandstorm/usermanagement in its composer.json.
 ```
 Sandstorm\UserManagement\Domain\Service\RedirectTargetServiceInterface:
   className: 'Your\Package\Domain\Service\YourCustomRedirectTargetService'